HOPE's Charter and Mission

 - Expedited Rent Assistance: Got Hillsborough County and the Office of the Clerk of the Circuit Court to help reduce homelessness by expediting rent assistance checks to landlords so they receive checks within 11 days.

 - Training: Hundreds of individual members each year attend workshops to develop important skills related to leadership, issue development, and community organization.

 HOPE's Long Range Goals

-- Engage members in listening and relationship building processes to identify and successfully address community problems.
+- Engage members in relationship building to identify and successfully tackle common community problems.

 - Enhance the public skills of members to publicly hold accountable the political and economic systems responsible for ensuring justice and fairness.

-- Correct inequities in education, public services, neighborhood infrastructure, housing, employment, health care, police protection, and traffic safety.
+- Correct inequities in education, housing, health care, employment, transportation, public services, police protection, and neighborhood infrastructure.